 Scope: All committees are accountable to the Council.
 Committees make decisions in their areas of responsibility following the principle of subsidiarity, which means making decisions at the most appropriate level in the parish committee structure.
 The basic functions of each Council standing committee are to:

-a. to identify the needs of the parish in an aspect of the parish mission;
+a. identify the needs of the parish in an aspect of the parish mission;

-c. to formulate long range goals and objectives after prioritizing needs;
+c. formulate long range goals and objectives after prioritizing needs;

-e. to submit the proposed means (programs) to the Council for approval and support;
+e. submit the proposed means (programs) to the Council for approval and support;

-f. to communicate with the pastoral team about the implementation;
+f. communicate with the pastoral team about the implementation;

-g. to maintain communication with the parish concerning programs, encouraging active support and involvement;
+g. maintain communication with the parish concerning programs, encouraging active support and involvement;

-h. to maintain communication with the respective archdiocesan offices for guidelines and resources;
+h. maintain communication with the respective archdiocesan offices for guidelines and resources;